maschioalfonso/fluentodo/README.md

 ## WIP

 Since the 4 hours mark.
-I left some criticals this todo, here is the list:
+I left some criticals things todo, here is the list:

 * Implement an Oauth2 authorization and authentication method.
 * Make integrations test
 * Make unit test
 * The message “ToDo item {Name} has been deleted correctly” is not implemented, but the parameter is set in the query string. `?just_delete_name=<name>` ¯\\_(ツ)_/¯
+* Rename the app `list`.

 ## License